eclipse-openj9/openj9-docs/docs/tool_jstack.md

 # Java stack (`jstack`) tool

 Use the `jstack` tool to obtain Java stack traces and thread information for processes.
-The tool is similar to the HotSpot tool of the same name; the OpenJ9 version of `jstack` is an independent implementation, added for compatibility.
+The tool is similar to the HotSpot tool of the same name; the Eclipse OpenJ9&trade; version of `jstack` is an independent implementation, added for compatibility.

 The command syntax is as follows: